Online Colleges in Kansas

 Online degree programs are gaining popularity as students look for ways to complete their education while still maintaining their personal and/or professional responsibilities.

-In 2012 the NES reported that 15.3% of students in Kansas were enrolled in fully online degree programs, and another 15.4% were enrolled in one or more online courses.
+In 2018 the NCES reported that 22.4% of students in Kansas were enrolled in fully online degree programs, and another 19% were enrolled in one or more online courses.
 The numbers have continued to rise, and schools are working hard to keep up with the demand.

 Kansas’ largest public universities, University of Kansas and Kansas State University, both offer online degree and certificate programs as well as hybrid programs that involve both online and on-campus experiences.
-Additionally, Fort Hays State University ranks among the top 20 in US News and World Reports’ “Best Online Bachelor’s Programs” and offers 50 online degrees!
+Additionally, Fort Hays State University ranks among US News and World Reports’ “Best Online Bachelor’s Programs” and offers more than 200 online degree and certification programs.
 Top-ranked private schools such as Baker University also offer impressive online catalogues.

 Support for online programs comes from the Kansas Association for Interactive Distance Education (KAIDE), an organization that advocates and promotes interactive distance education.

-At the community college level, EDUKAN enhances online learning opportunities by connecting 6 of the state’s community colleges.
+At the community college level, EDUKAN enhances online learning opportunities by connecting 4 of the state’s community colleges.
+Through EDUKAN, students can access over 200 online courses, with semester term options from 4 weeks to 16 weeks.

 Scholarships and Financial Aid in Kansas